Team973/Old-Seasons/README.rst

 ================

 ``2012``
-   The unnamed 2012 season code
+   The 2012 season code for Encore
-``2011-ek``
+``2012-testbed``
+   The code for system testing and rapid prototyping Encore ``2011-ek``
    Latest off-season code for Emperor Krab ``2011-crapoffseason``